igvteam/igv.js/doc/configuration.md

 option  | description | default
 ------ | ------- | ------------
 url | url to search service.
-The url should include the string $TOKEN$.
+The url should include the string $FEATURE$.
 This string will be replaced by the symbol being searched for at runtime.
 Required |
-coords | Indicates genomic coordinate convention used, possible values are "0" and "1" | 0
+coords | Indicates genomic coordinate convention used, possible values are 0 and 1 | 1
 chrField | json field name for the chromosome property | chromosome startField | json field name for the start position property | start endField | json field name for the end position property | end